Date: August 2015 (Released in August 2016)

 Allowed the front end dev to change from responsive to a fluid layout – something that was wanted for a while by dev.

-Functions are a lot more visible, and it ‘feels like’ there are more functions, even though we haven’t added any.
+Functions are a lot more visible, and according to feedback it ‘feels like’ there are more functions, even though we haven’t added any.

 ‘Reckon is gradually enhancing Reckon One…a major redesign of its navigation was launched in August making it much easier to find functions and reports.’